 This drink is seriously strong with that 126 proof rum and 110 proof chartreuse, so that’s perfect for the fella who was always happy to help lubricate the interactions of polite society with a proper application of alcohol.
 Obviously this one is alcohol forward and it is a little tart.
 Even though it has that falernum there it is not too sweet, a little out of balance, but it works.
 This drink could definitely sneak up on you, in the best way.
 I like it.
 Not as much as the “drink which shall not be named”, but what are you going to do, it is 2020.

 It is funny looking back, I was keenly interested in the Soviet Union and what made them tick.
 I was lucky enough to be selected for the Tennessee Governors School for International Studies in 1990 and followed the Soviet Studies track.
 I spent that summer at the University of Memphis studying their history, learning a smattering of Russian and how to type on a Cyrillic keyboard, you know, good wholesome kid’s stuff.
-The plan was to follow a pre-law history track with a minor in political science and I was accepted to a couple of great programs.
+The rough outline was to follow a pre-law history track with a minor in political science and I was accepted to a couple of great programs.
 Life did not go to plan and I ended up on a different path, which is just as well, since the Soviet Union would cease to be, just two years later.
 As they say, everything happens for a reason.

 It just hit me that many of my friends, including Spencer, did not grow up in that world.
 The Soviet Union has always lived in the pages of a history book, as removed from them as the Ottoman Empire is for me.
 A concept, instead of a real visceral threat.
 I have been thinking about growing up with the constant fear of nuclear annihilation at the hands of the Soviets, how that threat was used to keep us in line and to keep the military-industrial complex fed.
 How the Soviets used their construct of the evil Americans in the same way.
 With age and travel it is easier to see that the world was not as black and white as we all accepted back then, but has always been shades of grey, with no good guys or bad guys, just a lot of, mostly decent, humans.
 Folks on both sides, who were way more interested in what was for dinner or how their kids were doing than in any grand schemes to overthrow competing ideologies.
 That is the stuff of movies and spy novels.
 Most of us are more focused on the actual business of living, like sharing a drink that has no name with a friend across a copper bar as the snow slowly falls outside.
 Stay safe, stay hydrated and stay sane, my friends.